Xilinx/Vitis_Model_Composer/AIE_HLS/README.md

 ## Knowledge nuggets
 :bulb: In Model Composer, you can cosimulate HLS kernels and AI Engine blocks.

-:bulb: The HLS kernel code should have stream interfaces. they also support Run-time Parameters (RTPs).
+:bulb: The HLS kernel code should have stream interfaces.
+Run-time Parameters (RTPs) are also supported.

 ![](images/screen_shot.png)